 Northgate Brewing celebrated their 3rd anniversary on Saturday, January 30th complete with special beers, the Gastrotruck, Northeast Tattoo, and live music from The Gentlemen’s Anti-Temperance League.
 What started back in 2012, when owners Adam Sjogren and Todd Slininger took the leap of faith to start a brewery, has become a favorite spot to grab a pint among local craft beer geeks.
 With Tuck Carruthers brewing beers that are packed with wonderful flavors, while paying homage to classic British styles, it is no wonder that Northgate has developed a true feel of a pub that the community loves to support.
+We decided upon renting audio visual equipment in Auckland so as to give the opportunity to everybody present to hear and see everything well.

 I started with the Fiddle Smasher on cask and was wowed by the smoothness of this beer.
 For being a fairly heavy hitter in relation to the ABV, it drank really smooth.
 A great malty treat that disguised the high ABV in it well.
 This beer could get someone in trouble if they weren’t careful.
 I made my way into the brewery area where there were people mulling over whether or not to get a tattoo.
 Apparently, earlier in the day, someone got one on their posterior.
 While I wasn’t quite ready to ink up any of my 2,000 parts, several people were getting tattoos and it was obviously a hit.
 After chatting with a couple other folks who were there well-wishing the Northgate crew, I decided it was time for the Imperial Red.
 I was glad that I chose that because it was fantastic.
 Again, a well-balanced and flavorful beer that packed quite an ABV wallop.
 What I have appreciated over the years with Northgate is that their sessionable (low ABV beers so you can have several in one session and still drive home) beers possess a lot of flavor.
 However, with their anniversary beers both this year and last year, they packed plenty of strength into their special beers while still keeping them balanced and flavorful.